-Figure 12: Average gain per orbit for JEM-XI, normalized to the gain of revolution 170.
-The average has been adjusted for a temperature dependent gain variation to show the over-all trend of gain increase over time.
-The steps in gain correspond to the lowering of the high voltage setting to maintain the gain within a relatively narrow range.
+Figure 13: Average gain per orbit for JEM-X1 normalized to the gain of revolution 170.
+The average has been adjusted for a temperature dependent gain variation to show the overall trend of gain increase over time.
+The steps in gain correspond to the lowering of the high voltage setting.
+A similar development is expected for JEM-X2 where the cathode voltage is adjusted so that the gain remains within $\pm 10\%$ (disregarding temperature effects that may add or subtract about 5%).
+The effect of the changing gain is taken care of in the OSA8 software.